python/cpython/Doc/library/gzip.rst

    writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`io.BytesIO` object's :meth:`~io.BytesIO.getvalue` method.

-   :class:`GzipFile` supports the whole :class:`io.BufferedIOBase` interface,
+   :class:`GzipFile` supports the :class:`io.BufferedIOBase` interface,
    including iteration and the :keyword:`with` statement.
+Only the :meth:`truncate` method isn't implemented.

    .. versionchanged:: 3.1
       Support for the :keyword:`with` statement was added.